awsdocs/aws-doc-sdk-examples/javav2/README.rst

 Use cases
 ---------

 In the **use_cases** folder, find step-by-step development tutorials that use multiple AWS services.
-By following these tutorials, you will gain a deeper understanding of how to create Java-based applications that use the AWS SDK for Java.
+By following these tutorials, you will gain a deeper understanding of how to create Java-based applications that use the AWS SDK for Java V2.
 These tutorials include:

 + **Creating your first AWS Java web application** - A tutorial that discusses using Amazon DynamoDB, Amazon Simple Notification Service (Amazon SNS), and AWS Elastic Beanstalk.